Gorgo (film): Production

-Gorgo was originally intended to be co-produced with a Japanese company and set in Japan,.
-The setting was then changed to France and then finally to the British Isles after the producers chose to make the film at MGM-British Studios in Borehamwood, Hertfordshire.
+Gorgo was originally intended to be a co-production between King Brothers and an unspecified Japanese entity, with a Japanese setting.
+The setting was then changed to France and then finally to the British Isles after the producers chose to make the film with British Lion Films.
+In April 1961, producer Herman King stated that Gorgo had cost approximately $1.5 million to produce in the United Kingdom, noting that an equivalent production in Hollywood would have cost an estimated $3 million.

+Shooting took place at MGM-British Studios in Borehamwood, Hertfordshire, and on-location in London and the suburbs of Dublin, Ireland.
 The location where Gorgo first appears, the fictional Nara Island, is an anagram of the Aran Islands, off Ireland's west coast.
-The exterior scenes set in Ireland were filmed at Coliemore Harbour, Dalkey.

-Scenes where Gorgo is driven through the streets of London were shot on a Sunday afternoon, when there was little other traffic.
+The exterior scenes set in Ireland were filmed at Coliemore Harbor, Dalkey.
+Scenes in which Gorgo is driven through the streets of London were filmed on a Sunday afternoon, when traffic levels were low.